stickies-v/bitcoin-devwiki/Wallet-Class-Structure-Changes.md

 ## `CWallet` changes

 `CWallet` will no loner handle keys, addresses, and `IsMine` directly.
 Instead it will contain one or more `SPKManagers` with a map of address types to `SPKManager`.
-When a new address is being requested, the `SPKManager` for that type is retrieved and a new address fetched from it.
+When a new address is being requested, the `SPKManager` for that type is retrieved and a new address fetched from it. `IsMine` will be moved to be part of `SPKManager` so wallets will call `IsMine` for each of its `SPKManager`s to determine whether a transaction belongs to it.
 For signing, `SPKManager` will be passed into `ProduceSignature` as the `SigningProvider` to be used there.
-Lastly, `IsMine` will be moved to be part of `SPKManager` so wallets will call `IsMine` for each of its `SPKManager`s to determine whether a transaction belongs to it.
+In order to determine which `SPKManger` to use when signing, the wallet will go through each of the `SPKManager`s it has and find the one which returns `IsMine = True` for a scriptPubKey.
+The `SPKManager` that does will be the one used for signing.

 # Prerequisites